ooples/pine_script_docs/source/writing/Style_guide.rst

 - The ``RST*`` and ``LTF*`` constants will be used as tuple elements in the ``options`` argument of ``input.*()`` calls.
 - The ``TT_*`` constants will be used as ``tooltip`` arguments in ``input.*()`` calls.
 Note how we use a line continuation for long string literals.
 - We do not use `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ to initialize constants.
-  The Pine Script™ runtime being optimized to handle declarations on each bar, using `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ to initialize a variable only the first time it is declared actually incurs a minor penalty on script performance because of the maintenance that `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ variables require on further bars.
+  The Pine Script™ runtime is optimized to handle declarations on each bar, but using `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ to initialize a variable only the first time it is declared incurs a minor penalty on script performance because of the maintenance that `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ variables require on further bars.

 Note that:

-- Literals used in more than one place in a script should always be declared used to initialize a constant.
+- Literals used in more than one place in a script should always be declared as a constant.
   Using the constant rather than the literal makes it more readable if it is given a meaningful name, and the practice makes code easier to maintain.
   Even though the quantity of milliseconds in a day is unlikely to change in the future, ``MS_IN_DAY`` is more meaningful than ``1000 * 60 * 60 * 24``.
 - Constants only used in the local block of a function or `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__,